-The other anticipated financial sources for the proposal include State and Federal LIHTC equity, senior debt from WHEDA at their proposed terms and rates currently published on their website, Home funds from the County, a subordinate loan from WHEDA, and a significant deferred developer fee to balance the sources and uses.
-100% of the county funds will be used for the housing construction costs and to fill the financial gap which will assist the project in obtaining financial feasibility.
-The funds also allow the project to provide increased affordability as 60% of the units will be set-aside for households at or below 50% CMI and 5% at or below 30% CMI.
-The funds will also allow Northpointe to increase green building materials and design.
-Finally, with the level of density proposed for the subject site, Northpointe will be subject to greater site work, storm water and infrastructure costs than originally estimated.
-These costs are not eligible for tax credits and created a financial gap in the project.
+The other anticipated financial sources for the proposal include LIHTC equity, senior debt from WHEDA at their proposed terms and rates currently published on their website, Home funds from the County, and a significant deferred developer fee to balance the sources and uses.
+100% of the county funds will be used for the housing construction costs and to fill the financial gap which will assist the project in obtaining financial feasibility while maxing out the possible project score for the WHEDA application.